pierrotm777/BURC_Encoder/README.md

   This board is the **main board** system and can command **several 16 switchs** board.
   The interface between all the boards use an **I2C** bus.

-  The same board can be used for the left or right motor, and assume to wire only one of the two hall senor.
+  The same board can be used for the left or right motor, and assume to wire only one of the two hall sensor.
   A dashboard exemple for two motors:
   <table border="2">
   <tr>